Mohammed-git65/M365-Administration-Project/Managing Shared Mailboxes for Teams and Departments.md

 **Statement Overview**

-The project involves creating and configuring shared mailboxes for our customer service team.
-By setting appropriate permissions, such as Send As, Send on Behalf, and Full Access, we will empower team members to manage support inquiries seamlessly.
-Additionally, monitoring email activity and generating reports will provide valuable insights into our team's performance and help identify areas for improvement.
+The project involves creating and configuring shared mailboxes for the customer service team.
+Setting appropriate permissions, such as Send As, Send on Behalf, and Full Access, this will empower team members to manage support inquiries seamlessly.
+Additionally, monitoring email activity and generating reports will provide valuable insights into the team's performance and help identify areas for improvement.

 **Objectives**

 Create and Configure Shared Mailboxes: Establish shared mailboxes that can be accessed by multiple team members, ensuring efficient handling of support inquiries.
 Set Mailbox Permissions: Assign permissions to team members, allowing them to send emails on behalf of the shared mailbox, respond to inquiries, and manage mailbox contents.
-Monitor Email Activity and Reporting: Implement tools and processes to track email activity, generate reports, and analyze performance metrics to optimize our customer service operations.
+Monitor Email Activity and Reporting: Implement tools and processes to track email activity, generate reports, and analyze performance metrics to optimize the customer service operations.
-Hands-on Labs: Provide practical training sessions where team members can create shared mailboxes, assign permissions, and test sending and receiving emails to ensure they are comfortable with the new system.

-Managing Shared Mailboxes for Teams and Departments

 **To Create and Configure Shared Mailboxes**